 Why aren’t the same services available everywhere?

-Plunket does have some core community support services (e.g. parent groups and PEPE) that are available all over the country, but many are tailored to the needs of local communities and supported by volunteers.
+Plunket does have some core community support services (e.g. parent groups) that are available all over the country, but many are tailored to the needs of local communities and supported by volunteers.

 Thanks, New Zealand.
 We couldn’t do it without you.